-In addition to basic salary, set out below and in Appendix 1, are details of other elements of 'additional pay' which are chargeable to UK Income Tax and do not solely constitute reimbursement of expenses incurred in the fulfillment of duties;
+In addition to basic salary, set out in Appendix 1, are details of other elements of 'additional pay' which are chargeable to UK Income Tax and do not solely constitute reimbursement of expenses incurred in the fulfillment of duties.

-There is currently one Chief Officer in receipt of an Essential Car User allowance.
+There are currently no Chief Officers in receipt of an Essential Car User allowance.
 This policy is for those employees that meet the business mileage requirements as set out in our Car Allowances Policy.

-The Legal, Democratic and Elections Services Manager who is the Council's Returning Officer receives an Election Allowance.
+The Legal and Governance Chief Officer, who is the Council's Returning Officer receives an Election Allowance.
 This allowance is set by central government.
 It varies each year depending on the number and type of elections in the year.
+In 2020/21, the Council's Returning Officer was the Executive Director, although no Election Allowances were paid in 2020/21 due Covid-19 seeing elections being deferred to 2021/22.
 In previous years, this allowance has been partly shared with the Deputy Returning Officer.